MimFSD/Masterstroke-Metropolis-Craftique-Client/README.md

 To run this project locally, follow these steps:

 - Clone this repository: `git clone <repository-url>`
-- Navigate to the project directory: `cd art-craft-store`
+- Navigate to the project directory: `cd Project name`
 - Install dependencies for both frontend and backend:
 - Set up environment variables:
 1. Create a `.env` file in the `frontend` directory and add necessary environment variables.